aalmiray/griffon_sample_apps/jflickr/README.md

 battle the type system and compiler, besides processing the XML response from the flickr APIs.
 Whereas in the Groovy version I had to battle the flickr APIs only, but RESTClient and GPath made that job an easier one.

-Bear in mind I built the Groovy version first so I already knew what to expected results were before undertaking the Java version.
+Bear in mind I built the Groovy version first so I already knew what the expected results were before undertaking the Java version.